-Sunglasses can involve fun experimentation to the fashion-conscious, as they have a more striking look by design.
+Sunglasses can help you experiment with fashion choices and your ultimate look.
 While much of the above advice remains relevant, people notice sunglasses more.

-This offers you an opportunity to get a little riskier with your choices.
+Get a little bold with your choices.
 Subtle designs, such as smaller frames or those without rims, can still work well, though they will stand out more than traditional glasses simply because of their darker lenses.
 The opposite is also true.
-Sunglasses can take very loud designs and make them louder, which is sometimes desirable.
+Sunglasses can make very loud designs louder, which is sometimes desirable.

 There is no shortage of glasses retailers online.
 Here are some of the top retailers:

-You can find a range of frame shapes and styles at these retailers.
-Many sites offer features to help you choose frames that work well with your face shape.
+You can find a range of frame shapes and styles at these online shops.
+Many sites offer tools to help you choose frames that work well with your face shape.

-Additionally, many big-box retailers such as Costco and Walmart also offer a variety of glasses and sunglasses at affordable prices.
-The ideal place to shop for eyewear depends on the styles you’re seeking and any particular deals a company might offer.
-With so many companies offering a wide range of choices online, it’s worth it to shop around a bit.
+Additionally, many big-box retailers, such as Costco and Walmart, offer a variety of glasses and sunglasses at affordable prices.
+With so many companies offering a wide range of choices online, it’s worth shopping around a bit.

-You can buy fashionable frames both online and in stores.
-In the past, many people preferred to shop in person, as it helped them see how frames looked on their face.
-In-person shopping remains an excellent option in this regard, as you can immediately see whether you like an available frame.
+You can buy fashionable frames both online and in brick-and-mortar stores.
+In the past, many people preferred to shop in person, as it helped them see how frames looked on their faces.

 However, online retailers have evolved in many ways.
 Most major eyewear retailers have websites with a long catalog of frame options that many physical locations lack the space to showcase.
-These sites also may have options that allow visitors to upload photos of themselves and then see how the frames look on the photo.
+These sites also may have options that allow visitors to upload photos of themselves and see how the frames look on their faces.

-A few have generous return policies, meaning you can send a pair of glasses back that doesn’t work for you with little or no penalty.
-This gives you the freedom to shop online as easily as you would in person, and it opens you up to a much wider range of choices.
+Many online retailers also have generous return policies, meaning you can return a pair of glasses that doesn’t work for you with little or no penalty.
+This gives you the freedom to shop online as easily as you would in person and opens up a much wider range of choices for you.